 The DMV's DUI License Suspension Hearing

-After confiscating the arrestee's license and serving him or her with an order of suspension, the arresting officer will complete a document entitled "Officer's Statement-Admin Per Se".
+After confiscating the arrestee's license and serving him or her with an order of driving license suspension, the arresting officer will complete a document entitled "Officer's Statement-Admin Per Se".
 This one-page form sets forth the bare minimum facts necessary for the DMV to suspend the license: observing of driving (or statutory exceptions), probable cause, and blood alcohol test results.
 The document is signed under oath by the arresting officer and, if applicable, the breathalyzer operator.
 It is then supposed to be forwarded to the Department "immediately" "on or before the end of the fifth ordinary business day following the arrest."
 [Veh C § 23158.5(c)] In fact, however, this deadline is routinely ignored with no consequences.

 The individual then has 10 days within which to contact a local branch of the DMV's Office of Driver Safety and request a license suspension hearing.

 Employees at these offices "encourage" those requesting a hearing to accept one conducted by telephone; often, they will simply arrange a telephone hearing without advising the applicant of the right to an in-person hearing.
 If a telephone hearing has been set, your DUI defense lawyer might wish to contact the Driver Safety office and reschedule it for an in-person hearingat least, if he or she intends to subpoena the officer as a witness.

 On being retained by a client, the DUI law firm should immediately ensure that a hearing has been requested within the 10 days.
 If it has not yet been done, the DUI lawyer should contact the appropriate Driver’s Safety Field Office and make the request.